-- Strict criteria for safekeeping of records to ensure the privacy and security of personal information (e.g. not in a binder left open in public view) - Strict guidelines for police access to records to ensure they are ONLY able to obtain the records associated with specific criminal investigations obtained through a judicial authorization (i.e. no police 'fishing expeditions' through the records) - o When records are requested, what process (for law enforcement and vendors) will occur to ensure that ONLY the records pertaining to a specific investigation are released? - o What is done with those records once the investigation is complete?
-Are they destroyed? - What assurances (e.g. external audit) will there be that those records are destroyed? - Clearly identify the process for accessing records from retailers who are no longer operating - Who are the prescribed officials that a business must transfer over all records if they will no longer be operating? - o What assurances will there be that those records are destroyed after 20 years?
+- Strict criteria for safekeeping of records to ensure the privacy and security of personal information (e.g. not in a binder left open in public view) - Strict guidelines for police access to records to ensure they are ONLY able to obtain the records associated with specific criminal investigations (linked to an individual or specific firearm) obtained through a judicial authorization (i.e. no police 'fishing expeditions' through the records) - When records are requested, what process (for law enforcement and vendors) will occur to ensure ONLY the records pertaining to a specific individual/firearm are released? - What is done with those records once the investigation is complete?
+Are they destroyed? - o What assurances (e.g. external audit) will there be that those records are destroyed? - Clearly identify the process for accessing records from retailers who are no longer operating

+- Who are the prescribed officials that a business must transfer over all records if they will no longer be operating? - What assurances will there be that those records are destroyed after 20 years?